 Governor Gavin Newsom took things a step further and announced that “he will aggressively move the state further away from its reliance on climate change-causing fossil fuels while retaining and creating jobs and spurring economic growth.”

 In other words, he set a new goal for the state in terms of vehicle electrification.
 His office issued an executive order that will require all passenger vehicle manufacturers to fully electrify their line up by 2035.
-This means that manufacturers that wish to continue to sell in the Golden State will only be allowed to sell new electric cars and trucks after the deadline.
+This means that manufacturers that wish to continue to sell in the will only be allowed to sell new electric cars and trucks after the deadline.

 Don't worry, the order only applies to the sale of new vehicles—people who already own a gasoline passenger vehicle won’t be forced to swap for an electric equivalent.